FRM95/StackBuilders_CodingExercise/README.md

 ## Installation

-Before using the app, you need to download Docker first.
+Clone this repository.

-- Build the docker image with the next command:
+- Build the docker image with the next command (you'll need to have Docker on your machine):

 		docker build -t app-flask .